CPSC-1012/sep-2022-a05-workbook-dgilleland/src/ABCs/Topic-B.md

   * FullTime : Boolean

 This example also includes two drivers.
 By using two drivers, this illustrates that separate "programs" can share/use the same class definition.

-The first driver is a simple "test driver" to ensure that the class is "working".
-This introduces the student to the idea that it is necessary to "test" or prove that the code we are creating is valid.
+The first driver ([`DemoSimpleStudentDriver.cs`](./Topic/B/DemoSimpleStudentDriver.cs)) is a simple "test driver" to ensure that the class is "working".
+This introduces the idea that it is necessary to "test" or prove that the code we are creating is valid, even if our test is just a "throw-away" driver.

-The second driver illustrates how the a single class can act as the basis for creating many distinct objects.
+The second driver ([`DemoStudentDriver.cs`](./Topic/B/DemoStudentDriver.cs)) illustrates how a single class can act as the basis (or **data type**) for creating many distinct variables (or **objects**).
+It includes a method on the driver to display the `Student` object that is passed in to the method.

 ```csharp
 /**